eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 - IEC 61968-11: Defining application integration at electric utilities - System interfaces for distribution management.
 - IEC 62325-301: Defining a framework for energy market communications.

+CIM standard has strong semantics: each used object must have a clear definition registered in a common object model.
+It covers a large spectrum in the energy sector from grid operations to markets with a focus on infrastructural connectivity.

 #### Relevance

 The EDDIE system uses CIM to address interoperability concerns arising from diverse entities communicating with the EDDIE Framework.
 These include: